13.2 Hot and Cold Applications: The Role of the HCA

 Guidelines for Cold and Heat Applications

-• Never place an application directly on a patient’s skin.
-Protect skin with a cloth as appropriate
+• Never place an application directly on a client’s skin.
+Protect skin with a cloth as appropriate.

-• Check the patient frequently.
+• Check the client frequently.
 If skin discoloration, swelling, or blisters occur, remove the application and tell the supervisor immediately.

-• If patients complain of discomfort, pain, or numbness, remove the application and tell the supervisor immediately.
+• If clients complain of discomfort, pain, or numbness, remove the application and tell the supervisor immediately.

-• If patients complain of weakness, dizziness, drowsiness, or faintness, remove the application and tell the supervisor immediately.
+• If clients complain of weakness, dizziness, drowsiness, or faintness, remove the application and tell the supervisor immediately.

-• Apply the application only for the amount of time authorized in the patient’s care plan.
+• Apply the application only for the amount of time authorized in the client’s care plan.

 Because heat and cold applications produce different effects, HCAs must thoroughly understand the purposes, effects, and complications of these applications.
 There are risks involved, some employers allow only nurses to do the heat and cold applications.
-You, as the HCA, must be certain that this is within your scope of practice for the agency you work for.
+You, as the HCA, must be certain that this is within your role and the job description of the agency you work for.

 Before you undertake the application of hot or cold therapies, it is your responsibility to make sure of the following (Sorrentino et al., 2013) :